Evan-Lowry/3D-Engine/README.md

-WASD to move mouse to look
+WASD to move, mouse to look